NxPKG/khulnasoft-docs/content/pages/platform/functions/smart-placement.md

 ## Give feedback on Smart Placement

 Smart Placement is in beta.
-To share your thoughts and experience with Smart Placement, join the [Cloudflare Developer Discord](https://discord.gg/cloudflaredev).
+To share your thoughts and experience with Smart Placement, join the [Khulnasoft Developer Discord](https://discord.gg/cloudflaredev).